Lake to Sound Trail

 Project Information by Segment:

 1.2 miles (Naches Ave. in Renton across the Black River Forest to Ft.
-Dent in Tukwila) currently in final design.
-Construction projected to begin spring 2018.
+Dent in Tukwila) of trail was opened to the public on 2/26/2020.

 1.5 miles along Des Moines Memorial Drive from S. 156th St to S. Normandy Rd.
 Construction was completed on this segment in 2018.
 The trail is now open for use.

 Location: 2.2 miles connecting the south terminus of Segment B to the Des Moines Creek Trail at S. 200th St., roughly following the SR509 extension alignment.
 This project is funded by $11M WSDOT, $600K RCO Grant, and $2.2M Levy.
 When completed it will continue extending an important regional trail link.
+View segment map